nguacon01/QM/README.md

 The program QM runs in background, with a very small CPU overhead, it waits for jobs to appear in the query folder, verify it, and launch it.
 Once the job is finished, the results are moved to a folder were all done jobs are waiting for you for inspection.

-To performed this task, job have to be packaged to run in a stand alone manner, indepently of the location from where they are started.
+To performed this task, jobs have to be packaged to run in a stand alone manner, indepently of the location from where they are started.
 A small file giving some information describing the job has to be written.

 QM has been tested and used on Linux, MacOsX, and Windows.
 It is written in python, but can laucnh codes written in any langages

 QM comes with two independent programs :

  * **QueueManager.py** is the QM program itself
  * **WEB_QMserver.py** is a utility allowing to monitor QM through a web page - not fully debuged yet !